 Current and upcoming Special Workshops

 Special Workshops are conducted by well-known artist-instructors who come to the Spruill Center from around the country.
 They often have theirown following of students who also travel here to take the workshops.
-Browse through our Special Workshops and register:
+Browse through our Special Workshops and register for our current workshops:

 March 2 March 3: "Stuck in the Mud" with Tony Clennell